 8. How do I apply for financial support?

 Teaching Assistantship Application forms for support are available from the Department of Computer Science and Engineering.
 Applications for the Fall semester must be received by February 15th, and applications for the Spring semester must be received by September 15th.
-You may obtain the application form by any of the electronic means described at the beginning of this document, by going to Teaching Assistant Application (pdf file), or by writing to the following address:

 9. How do I find out the status of my application?